Take Action: Stay Active

 - Choose lots of vegetables and fruits in different colors.

-- Make sure most of your grains (like rice and pasta) are whole grains.
+- Make sure most of your grains are whole grains, like brown rice and whole wheat.

-- Choose lean meats, poultry, seafood, beans, eggs, and nuts.
+- Choose healthy sources of protein like seafood, lean meats and poultry, eggs, beans, and nuts.

-- Stay away from trans and saturated fats, cholesterol, sodium (salt), and added sugar.
+- Stay away from trans fats, saturated fats, and added sugars.

 Get more tips and ideas for eating well as you get older.